conceptarium (repo, online client, dummy microverse)

 In one’s conceptarium, individual thoughts, ideas, and concepts are discrete documents.
-A document can either be a short text or an image.
+A document can currently either be a short text or an image.
 There are no file names, no note titles, and no tags – there’s no book-keeping ceremony.
 Each document is first and foremost represented through its contents in a self-sufficient way.
-The meaning of a document, its very semantics, are enough to define it as a whole, without relying on additional annotations.
-Besides the characters in a text or the pixels in an image, each document is automatically attached three bits of metadata, which together help organize the conceptarium and support a host of new affordances: a semantic embedding, the creation timestamp, and the activation.
+The meaning of a document are enough to define it as a whole, without relying on additional annotations.
+Besides the content itself, each document is automatically attached three bits of metadata, which together help organize the conceptarium and support new affordances: a semantic embedding, the creation timestamp, and the activation.

 - semantic embedding

 The semantic embedding of a document is a set of spatial coordinates, a finite list of numbers which indicate its location in space.
-Notably, this is not a physical space, and the document coordinates are not related to latitude and longitude.
+Notably, this is not a physical space.
 Rather, documents live in a semantic space, a space of possible meanings, with way more than three dimensions.
 Clever statistical models take on the task of projecting individual documents onto semantic space automatically, providing the actual coordinates.
 The semantic embedding of a document is strictly a function of its contents, with nothing else influencing its location.
 As dimensions of meaning are expressed as dimensions of space, documents which mean similar things are to be found close to each other in semantic space.

 If the concept of semantic embedding is mostly familiar to the machine learning crowd, the concept of activation as used here is mostly familiar to the cognitive psychology crowd.
 In many cognitive architectures of human memory, activation is a pervasive way of thinking about how memories are retrieved.
 In the iconic ACT-R, each memory (or chunk) has an activation, a numerical value which indicates, well, how “active” that memory is in one’s mind.
 Memories with higher activations are more likely to be remembered.
 The activation of a memory is a function of several factors, mainly including: recency, frequency, and contextual relevance.
-Similar models of memory also form the backbone of spaced repetition algorithms in Anki and SuperMemo, where the goal is to essentially maintain memories above an activation threshold.
+Similar models of memory also form the backbone of spaced repetition algorithms in Anki and SuperMemo, where the goal is to essentially “juggle” with memories so as to keep them above an activation threshold.

 In one’s conceptarium, each document has an activation which changes over time.
 Documents which have been created recently or have been retrieved frequently (as measured by the user’s sustained interest in probing their region of the semantic space) have a higher activation.
 Just like the creation timestamp, a document’s activation is mostly useful when used in tandem with other bits of metadata.
 For instance, I might want to retrieve documents related to the current context which I’m specifically unlikely to remember myself, a complementary “antimemory” system which avoids the redundancy of surfacing thoughts which I already remember myself.
 Alternatively, I might use the most active documents as a proxy for my current interests in downstream tools for networking.

-Together, the semantic embedding, the creation timestamp, and the activation help paint a rich picture of the document’s meaning and its relation to our thought process, lending itself to a whole new set of subsequent mechanics.
-To help conceptualize this representation, I picture it in the following way.
+Together, the semantic embedding, the creation timestamp, and the activation help paint a rich picture of the document’s meaning and its relation to the user’s thought process, lending itself to new mechanics.
+To help visualize this representation, I picture it in the following way.
 Imagine each document as a dot in a three-dimensional space.
-Over time, more dots are popping up, as documents can only be added to the conceptarium, never deleted.
+Over time, more dots are popping up, as documents are added to the conceptarium.
 Additionally, each dot has a color, signaling its activation.
 Newly created dots are bright red, due to their high activation, and they slowly turn blue as they cool down through forgetting.
-As a final touch, when probing the conceptarium with a query in an attempt to retrieve past documents, a heat wave is propagating outwards from the query location to nearby dots, increasing their activation due to sustained interest.
+Finally, when probing the conceptarium with a query in an attempt to retrieve past documents, a “heat wave” is propagating outwards from the query location to nearby dots, increasing their activation due to sustained interest.

 The conceptarium embodies some specific principles about how knowledge is like and how we should work with it.
-Below is an attempt to articulate those explicitly, to lay bare the author’s philosophy in an effort to be transparent.
+Below is an attempt to articulate those explicitly:

 - everything is interconnected.